NotBoogie/Sai2-Scatter-Brush-Helper/README.md

 ## Usage

 Simply drop your  `.bmp`  file onto the executable to <br>
-have a brush  `.ini`  file be created in the Sai folder.
+have a brush  `.ini`  be created in your Sai folder.

 <br>